Other Site Management Guidelines

 - to create a web architecture for IEEE that is predictable for users and logical to stakeholders.

 Please choose the appropriate content type or topic from the menu at the right to see the relevant guidelines.
 Note: all new domain requests should be reviewed by both the IEEE Web Team and IEEE IT.
 Additionally, all domains must be maintained (even beyond the life of the content) to protect the IEEE brand.
-Please contact the Digital & Creative Innovations Team if you have questions.
+Please contact the Experience Design Team if you have questions.

 IEEE.org (Main Site) content section The section name should be appended to the IEEE.org URL.